Correlation evolution in dilute Bose-Einstein condensates after quantum quenches

-To observe the disturbance, it is crucial that the highest amplitude part of the wave is mostly positive.
-In 2D and 3D, the strong dip seen in Fig.~\ref{figg2} and \cite{Carusotto10} cancels the majority of the leading peak's contribution when averaged.
-From \eqn{g2tim}, the integrated volume of $g^{(2)}$ displaced by the quench is $\frac{1}{2}\sqrt{\gamma}$, which is conserved during late-time evolution.
-This implies a decay of the averaged peak height like $t^{(2/3)-d}$.
+Turning to the case of 2d, it is harder to observe the quench.
+Dips of $g^{(2)}$ seen in Fig.~\ref{figg2} on either side of the main peak, will cancel the majority of the highest peak's contribution when resolution is poor.
+Moreover, the peak is lower.
+For example, 2d experiments in Chicago with $^{133}$Cs atoms \cite{Hung11,Ha13}, had a resolution of 1.8$\mu$m, and a given interaction strength $g=0.29\frac{\hbar^2}{m}$ and temerature $T=40nK$.
+We calculate a propagation time of $t=17.05t_c$ (11.25ms), at which one could observe a wave width of $w_{\rm rms}^{(2d)}=1.18\, t^{1/3}=1.7\mu$m and a wave height of $h_{\rm peak}^{(2d)}=0.046 \sqrt{\gamma}/t=0.0007$.

-In summary, we have found expressions for the universal form of spatial density and phase correlations after a quantum quench in dilute Bose gases (\ref{g1int}-\ref{af}), displayed in Figs.~\ref{figg1}-\ref{figg2}.
-The medium and long-time behavior is given as simple expressions (\ref{g1sp}-\ref{g2wave}) that are easily applied to assess what can be seen in a given experiment.
-Fig.~\ref{fig4} shows that these correlations can be observed even with presently available imaging resolution, and the conditions for this in recent 1D experiments \cite{Gring12,Jacqmin11,Armijo11} look realistic.
-Previously, counterpropagating atom pairs were observed with momentum measurements after expansion such as \cite{Bucker11,Dall09,Perrin07}.
-Looking instead at spatial correlations allow one to actually directly observe counterpropagating atom pairs \emph{in situ}.
+In summary, we have found the universal expressions for the quantum fluctuation contribution to spatial density and phase correlations after a quantum quench in dilute Bose gases (\ref{g1int}-\ref{af}), displayed in Figs.~\ref{figg1}~-~\ref{figg2}.
+The medium and long-time behavior is given as simple expressions (\ref{g1sp}-\ref{g2wave}) that are easily applied to assess what can be seen in a given experiment or calculation.
+They show how the reduction of phase coherence proceeds after a jump in interaction strength, how antibunching accumulates, and how correlated pairs travel in the gas.
+The results apply mostly unchanged to cases in which a quench from $g_0$ to $g\gg g_0$ is made, and to temperatures for which thermal depletion is minor (generally $k_BT\lesssim g\wb{n}$).
+Outside of that, thermal effects or those preexisting at $g_0$ may be significant, while our results quantify rather the additional quantum fluctuation contribution induced by the quench.
+Fig.~\ref{fig4} demonstrates that these correlations can be observed even with presently available imaging resolution.
+Conditions for this in 1d experiments \cite{Gring12,Jacqmin11,Armijo11,Dubail18} look realistic.
+Previously, counterpropagating atom pairs were observed with momentum measurements after expansion such as \cite{Bucker11,Dall09,Perrin07,Wu18}.
+Looking instead at spatial correlations allows one to observe the different physics of counterpropagating atom pairs \emph{in situ}.